Clemapfel/jluna/docs/manual.md

 }
 ```

-Where we used `jluna::Symbol` to what needs to be `:_name` julia-side.
-We specified it as `static` as that creation only needs to happen once over the course of the runtime, saving a little bit of overhead each call.
+Where we used `jluna::Symbol` create a symbol `:_name`, julia-side.
+We used the `static` keyword, because the value of this symbol will never change, thus only initializing it once saves runtime on further calls to `box`.

 Now that we have box fully written, we can turn our attention to unbox.
-Unboxing is much simpler, all we need to do, is to access the property of the julia-side instance pointed to by the argument, using `Base.getfield`, then construct the C++-side instance.
-Because we are back C++-side, we can use `Tadpole::evolve` to create a frog, as intended:
+Unboxing is much simpler, all we need to do, is to access the properties of the julia-side instances using `Base.getfield`.
+Because we are now back C++-side, we use `Tadpole::evolve` to create a frog:

 ```cpp
 template<Is<Frog::Tadpole> T>